lijiaoyan/mults_group/_pages/about.md

 Recent news
 ===========

+- We proposed the first method of [one-shot learning for solution operators of partial differential equations](https://arxiv.org/abs/2104.05512).
+(Apr.
+12, 2021)
 - DeepONet was published in [Nature Machine Intelligence](https://doi.org/10.1038/s42256-021-00302-5), and also see the [News article](https://doi.org/10.1038/s42256-021-00318-x).
 (Mar.
 18, 2021)
 - I gave a talk on DeepONet at SIAM Conference on Computational Science and Engineering.
 (Mar.
 3, 2021)
 - I gave a talk on machine learning & multiscale modeling at Purdue University, Department of Mathematics.
 (Feb.
 22, 2021)